 - 622 Auburn St. (city owned)

-- County Way (could be city owned through potential negotiation with County/State) - land near the Cumberland County Jail
+- County Way (could be city owned through potential negotiation with the State) - land near the Cumberland County Jail

 - 3 Hutchins Street (city owned)

-- Angelo’s Acre (city owned) - on Commercial Street, between Park St and the bridge, across from Free Range Fish & Lobster
+- Angelo’s Acre (city owned) - on Commercial Street, between Park Street and the bridge, across from Free Range Fish & Lobster

 - 33 Portland St. (city owned)